oem/bitcoin-prediction/README.md

 # bitcoin prediction

-This is a relatively simple model for bitcoin price prediction.
+This is a relatively simple model for bitcoin closing price prediction.
 It uses a neural network to build a regressor, specifically, an LSTM.

 Included are a notebook with some background information and some more polished code, that is pretty much ready to be used in less gimmicky environments than a notebook.